VU-BEAM-Lab/GENRE/README.md

   * Once the compatibility is determined, go to https://developer.nvidia.com/cuda-toolkit-archive and install the particular CUDA toolkit version.
 Note that the installation process for the toolkit will also allow for the option to install a new graphics driver.
 If you do not desire to install a new driver, then you must ensure that your current driver supports the toolkit version that is being installed.
 For driver and toolkit compatability, refer to page 4 of https://docs.nvidia.com/pdf/CUDA_Compatibility.pdf.

 ### Code Compilation for Windows OS
 Go to the MATLAB directory that contains the repository folders and add them to your MATLAB path.
 Following this, go to the ```GENRE_Code``` folder.
-For Windows OS, type the following commands into the MATLAB command prompt.
+Type the following commands into the MATLAB command prompt.

 ```Matlab
 cd GENRE_GPU_Single_Precision_Code